 Fill out the form below and we'll contact you and answer all of your questions.

-Colorado State University-Global Campus is committed to promoting our graduate culture.
+Colorado State University Global is committed to promoting our graduate culture.
 Our faculty have a passion for engagement in the production of new knowledge and the application of that knowledge in innovative interdisciplinary contexts.
-In keeping with that focus, CSU-Global will be launching the Faculty Speaker Series on January 11, 2017.
+In keeping with that focus, CSU Global will be launching the Faculty Speaker Series on January 11, 2017.

 Here is an outline of first three presenters:

 Central American Gang Violence and its Impact on the United States

 Dr. Robert Kirkland will discuss the changing roles of Central American gangs within drug trafficking structures, particularly the Mexican drug trafficking organizations (DTOs), operating in the region.
 This will include the emerging political role of the gangs (Mara Salvatrucha, or MS-13, as well as Barrio 18), the negotiations between the gangs and Mexican DTOs for joint operational capacity, the interactions between the two sides, and the significant repercussions all this will likely have across the region and in the United States as the gangs become both better financed and more politically aware and active.
 Dr. Kirkland has recently published the book: Drug Cartel and Gang Violence in Mexico and CentralAmerica which looked at this issue in depth.